openstax/tagging-legend/README.md

   - `ost-assignable`: Only on `snap-lab`s.
   - `ost-teks-def` : Place on the text of the TEKS in teacher-content that tells what that TEKS addresses
   - `ost-learning-objective-def` : Place on the learning objective text that defines the LO
+  - `ost-ngss-def` : Place on the Next Generation Science Standards (NGSS) text that defines the NGSS.
+Only occurs on Performance Task.
 - no prefix: visual styling only